cilium/cilium.io/src/posts/2019-04-29-cilium-15/index.md

   - eBPF
   - BPF
 ogImage: ogimage.png
-ogSummary: "We are excited to announce the Cilium 1.5 release.
-Cilium 1.5 is the first release where we primarily focused on scalability with respect to number of nodes, pods and services.
-Our goal was to scale to 5k nodes, 20k pods and 10k services.
-We went well past that goal with the 1.5 release and are now officially supporting 5k nodes, 100k pods and 20k services.
-Along the way, we learned a lot, some expected, some unexpected, this blog post will dive into what we learned and how we improved."
+ogSummary: 'Cilium 1.5 focuses on extreme scalability, supporting 5k nodes, 100k pods, BPF-based SNAT, and improved load balancing and encryption.'
 ---

 We are excited to announce the Cilium 1.5 release.
 Cilium 1.5 is the first